286 Iclea

-Iclea is a large main belt asteroid with the minor planet designation, 286 Iclea.
+286 Iclea is a large main-belt asteroid.
 It was discovered by Austrian astronomer Johann Palisa on 3 August 1889 in Vienna, and named for the heroine of Camille Flammarion's astronomical romance Uranie.
 This object is orbiting the Sun at a distance of 3.19 AU with a period of 2085.8 days and an orbital eccentricity (ovalness) of 0.029.
 The orbital plane is tilted at an angle of 17.9° to the plane of the ecliptic.

 This asteroid has a classification of CX in the Tholen taxonomy, indicating a generally carbonaceous composition.
 Infrared measurements indicate a cross-sectional diameter of approximately 94.3 km.
 Photometric observations of this asteroid in 2001 provided a light curve that was used to derive a synodic rotation period of 15.365 hours with an amplitude of 0.15 magnitude.